exordis/mkdocs-partial/docs/index.md

 ### Partial Docs

 `partial_docs` plugin is used to load all installed plugins that inherit from `docs_package` (`docs_package` itself is not loaded).
 It is intended for scenario where multiple `docs_package` plugins are discovered and installed to site with CICD so that adding new package does not require mkdocs config change and it is automatically added to the site once published

+#### Configuration

+- `enabled` - bool allows to disable plugin from config keeping other configuration in place
+- `packages` - dictionary.
+Key is `doc_package` inherited plugin name, value is config override

 ## Creating Packages